False Rumor That King Charles III Is Dead Spread by Russians

 King Charles III is not dead.
 The rumor was squashed in a statement issued by the British Embassy of Ukraine on Monday.

-Some suggested the rumor had been passed through a team at the BBC but with no explanation about the announcement or why the BBC was being told to prepare.
+Some suggested the rumor had been passed through a team at the BBC but with no explanation regarding the announcement or why the BBC was being told to prepare.
 Newsweek has contacted the BBC for comment.

-Despite the absence of evidence, rumors stirred that there would be news about King Charles’s health.
+Despite the absence of evidence, rumors stirred that there would be news regarding King Charles’s health.
 While some of these claims were presented with a tongue-in-cheek seriousness, at around 07:55 ET on Monday, multiple Russian social media channels began reporting the claim as fact.

 One post by Russian news aggregator @truexanewsua wrote on Telegram, viewed more than 660,000 times said “King Charles III of Britain died at the age of 75 , – British media.”